wacncontent/CustomizeTool/removeCommentMooncakeOutput2/articles/virtual-network/virtual-networks-setup-hybrid-cloud-environment-testing.md

 4. Create the site-to-site VPN connection.
 5. Configure DC2.

 If you don't already have an Azure subscription, you can sign up for a trial at [Try Azure](/pricing/1rmb-trial/).
-If you have an MSDN Subscription, see [Azure benefit for MSDN subscribers](/pricing/member-offers/msdn-benefits-details/).

 >[AZURE.NOTE] Virtual machines and virtual network gateways in Azure incur an ongoing monetary cost when they are running.
 This cost is billed against your trial, MSDN subscription, or paid subscription.
 To reduce the costs of running this test environment when you are not using it, see [Minimizing the ongoing costs of this environment](#costs) in this topic for more information.

 This configuration requires a test subnet of up to four computers connected directly to the Internet using a public IP address.
-If you don't have these resources, you can also [Set up a simulated hybrid cloud environment for testing](/documentation/articles/virtual-networks-setup-simulated-hybrid-cloud-environment-testing).
+If you don't have these resources, you can also [Set up a simulated hybrid cloud environment for testing](/documentation/articles/virtual-networks-setup-simulated-hybrid-cloud-environment-testing/).
 The simulated hybrid cloud test environment requires only an Azure subscription.

 ## Phase 1: Configure the computers on the Corpnet subnet